LemmyNet/lemmy-ansible/README.md

 *Note*: if you are not the root user or don't have password-less sudo, use this command:

-`ansible-playbook -i inventory/hosts lemmy.yml --become -K`
+`ansible-playbook -i inventory/hosts lemmy.yml --become --ask-become-pass`

 If the command above fails, you may need to comment out this line In the ansible.cfg file: